Apple-Chutney Roasted Salmon Recipe

 Posted on 6th of October, 2011 by Lévana

-What makes this dish not a recipe in the strict sense of the term is, I don’t go and make 2 quarts of chutney just so I can use some of it to make a salmon.
-Rather, I make lots of it, confident I will find great uses for it.
+What makes this dish not a recipe in the strict sense of the term is, I don’t go and make 2 quarts of chutney just so I can use some of it to make a salmon dish.
+Rather, apples being plentiful in the fall, I make a large batch of chutney, confident I will find great uses for it.
 For example, this past week, Rosh Hashanah lasting 3 whole days, I was reluctant to make all of shabbos food at the same time I made the food for the two first days, especially fish.
 So I remembered my magic solution: As always, I had my apple chutney on hand.
-I mixed some with a little olive oil, smeared the mixture on a side of salmon, and roasted it at very temperature.
+I mixed some with a little olive oil, smeared the mixture on a side of salmon, and roasted it at very high temperature.
 It was delicious, and easy as 1-2-3!

 Having some good homemade condiments on hand is something I’m very big on: .
-These condiments and preserves are so fabulous the dish you use them on hardly needs any other adorning: Totally plain poached chicken breasts or baked fish or tofu, for example, will find their rightful place in the gastronomic world wearing a different but very becoming hat each time you decide to top them with one of the many foolproof preparations I have included in my cookbooks
+These condiments and preserves are so fabulous and so easy to prepare the dish you use them on hardly needs any other adorning: Totally plain poached chicken breasts or baked fish or tofu, for example, will find their rightful place in the gastronomic world wearing a different but very becoming hat each time you decide to top them with one of the many foolproof preparations I have included in my cookbooks

 1 cup apple raisin chutney